EqualsAjayMadhok/nna-registry-service-frontend/README.md

 ## License

-This project is proprietary and confidential.
+This project is proprietary and confidential.# Auto-deploy test timestamp: Sat Apr 19 14:52:22 MDT 2025